MUNsdh/readthedocs/docs/source/Copper Routing.rst

-4 - Copper Routing
+Copper Routing
 ==================
 NOTE: Upon review, this section has several routing mistakes.
-Do not use this section as a guide for how to properly route a PCB.
+Do not use this section as a guide for how to properly route a PCB, do not copy this design it will not work.
 Use this section as a way to understand how to use the tools of KiCAD.
 The mistakes make in this design will be discussed in the Common Routing Mistakes section.

 .. |route| image:: ../_static/images/routing8.png